QuentinRa/blog.quentinra.dev/operating-systems/windows/_knowledge/index.md

 <div class="row row-cols-lg-2"><div>

 Modern versions of Windows use the New Technology File System (**NTFS**).
 Before, FAT16/32, and HPFS were used.
-FAT is still used for things like USB keys.
+FAT is still used for devices like USB keys.
 NTFS is a file system that can repair itself in the event of failure, using logs.
 It's known as a journaling file system.

 **Case-insensitive and separator** 🏝️